ayaegashi/279R-Doodle-Best/README.md

-# Getting Started with Create React App
+# User-Testable Version of Doodle

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+I collaborated with RunLin Wang.

 ## Sources